w3f/General-Grants-Program/grants/speculative/Polkabridge.md

 **Deliverables:**

-The detailed specification of the abstract architecture of a decentralized bridge between Ethereum and Substrate-based chain with diagrams according to [Polkadot Bridges RFP](https://docs.google.com/document/d/1yMpiSAAvGeRebLlzl5fmcq_LloIViperTw4UUEuQYzM/edit).
+A detailed architecture specification of a bridge between Ethereum and Substrate-based chain with diagrammes according to [Polkadot Bridges RFP](https://docs.google.com/document/d/1yMpiSAAvGeRebLlzl5fmcq_LloIViperTw4UUEuQYzM/edit).

 ### 2 Milestone: DAO-like bridge validator management  (3-4 weeks)
 We will add DAO-like voting functionality for bridge validators (one validator - one vote) for managing bridge parameters: